Probabilistic Contrastive Learning for Domain Adaptation: Introduction

 \section{Introduction}

-Deep neural networks with fully-supervised learning have made great progress in computer vision~\cite{krizhevsky2012imagenet,ResNet1,hu2018squeeze}.
-However, it requires the training data and test data to be collected from the same distribution, which always cannot be satisfied in real world.
-Unfortunately, applying the model trained on an old domain (\emph{source}) to a new domain (\emph{target}) often encounters a drastic performance degradation.
-To address the issue, domain adaptation~\cite{CAN2019,na2021fixbi} has been proposed and attracted increasing attention.
+Deep learning models are usually trained on a specific dataset (source domain) and perform well on similar dataset.
+However, when these models are applied to data from a different domain (target domain), their performance often degrades significantly.
+As illustrated in Figure~\ref{figure:motivation}(a), this is mainly because there exists domain shift or dataset bias between the source domain and the target domain.
+Domain adaptation~\cite{yan2017mind,na2021fixbi} offers a solution to this problem by allowing a model trained on a labeled source domain to adapt to an unlabeled or sparsely labeled target domain.

 For many visual tasks, the feature discriminability is the basis to obtain satisfying performance.
-However, in domain adaptation, the learned features for each class on target domain are usually diffuse as illustrated in Figure~\ref{figure:motivation}(a) since target domain lacks the ground-truth labels.
-This diffusion of features can lead to poor performance on the target domain, as the model struggles to accurately distinguish these features.
-Fortunately, contrastive learning is proposed to learn semantically similar features in a self-supervised manner~\cite{chen2020simple,xu2020hierarchical,chen2020big,khosla2020supervised}.
-Inspired by its great success for representation learning, we perform the standard contrastive learning (features+$\ell_{2}$ normalization) to assist feature extraction on unlabeled target domain.
-However, we find that it only brings very limited improvement for domain adaptation (\eg, $64.3\% \rightarrow 64.5\%$ as shown in Figure~\ref{figure:performance}).
-A natural question arises and motivates this work: \emph{Why does contrastive learning perform poorly in domain adaptation?} In what follows, we will try to analyze the possible reason and provide the corresponding solution.
+However, in domain adaptation, the learned features for each class on target domain are usually diffuse rather than discriminative as illustrated in Figure~\ref{figure:motivation}(a) since target domain lacks the ground-truth labels.
+Fortunately, contrastive learning is proposed to learn semantically similar features in a self-supervised manner~\cite{chen2020simple,khosla2020supervised}.
+Inspired by its great success for representation learning, we hope to perform the standard contrastive learning (features+$\ell_{2}$ normalization) to assist feature extraction on unlabeled target domain.
+However, we find that naively applying the standard contrastive learning in domain adaptation only brings very limited improvement (\eg, $64.3\% \rightarrow 64.5\%$ as shown in Figure~\ref{figure:performance}).
+A natural question arises and motivates this work: \emph{Why does contrastive learning perform poorly in domain adaptation?} In the following, we first analyze the possible reasons and then propose a simple but powerful solution to this question.